-Article XV (Application to Political Subdivisions and State Enterprises of the Parties)
+Article XV (Application of the Treaty to Political Subdivisions and State Enterprises of the Contracting Parties)

-Paragraph 1(a) makes clear that the obligations of the Treaty are applicable to all political subdivisions of the Parties, such as provincial, State, and local governments.
+Paragraph 1(a) makes clear that the obligation of the Treaty are applicable to all political subdivisions of the Parties, such as provincial, State, and local governments.

-Paragraph 1(b) recognizes that under the U.S. federal system, States of the United States may, in some instance, treat out-of-State residents and corporations in a difference manner than they treat in-State residents and corporations.
-The Treaty provides that the national treatment committee, with respect to the States, means treatment no less favorable than that provided by a State to U.S. out-of-State residents and corporations.
+Paragraph 1(b) recognizes that under the U.S. federal system, States of the United States may, in some instances, treat out-of-State residents and corporations in a different manner than they treat in-State residents and corporations.
+The Treaty provides that the national treatment commitment, with respect to the States, means treatment no less favorable than that provided by a State to U.S. out-of-State residents and corporations.